 |cron.sh||3 years ago|

 |stylesheet.css||3 years ago|

 A command-line utility that extends the multi writing and publishing functionalities of the etherpad by exporting the pads in multiple formats.

-Etherpump is a fork of etherpump, a command line tool written by Michael Murtaugh that converts etherpad pages to files.
+Etherpump is a friendly fork of etherdump, a command line tool written by Michael Murtaugh that converts etherpad pages to files.
 This fork is made out of curiosities in the tool, a wish to study it and shared sparks of enthusiasm to use it in different situations within Varia.

-Etherpump is a stretched version of etherpump.
+Etherpump is a stretched version of etherdump.
 It is a playground in which we would like to add features to the initial tool that diffuse actions of dumping into pumping.
 So most of all, etherpump is a work-in-progress, exploring potential uses of etherpads to edit, structure and publish various types of content.
-Added features are:

 publicationcommand, that listens to custom magic words such as

 See the Change log / notes section for further changes.